zhao-chunyu/SaliencyMamba/README.md

 # <img src="fig\logo.png" alt="image-20240726153118844" style="zoom: 100%;" />$SalM^2$: Saliency Mamba Model

- - *For our proposed Sal method, we collect datasets and other popular modeling codes.*
+ - *For our proposed $SalM^2$ method, we collect datasets and other popular modeling codes.*
  - *We give a series of instructions and demo files.*
  - *We promise to give the complete code and result files after the paper is accepted.*